Dosage Form: topical foam

 Pregnancy (Category C)

 Salicylic acid has been shown to be teratogenic in rats and monkeys.
-It is difficult to extrapolate from oral doses of acetylsalicylic acid used in these studies to topical administration as the oral dose to monkeys may represent 4 times the maximum daily human dose of salicylic acid (as supplied in one tube, 40 g of Salvax) when applied topically over a large body surface.
-There are no adequate and well controlled studies in pregnant women.
+It is difficult to extrapolate from oral doses of acetylsalicylic acid used in these studies to topical administration as the oral dose to monkeys may represent 4 times the maximum daily human dose of salicylic acid when applied topically over a large body surface.
+There are no adequate and well-controlled studies in pregnant women.
 Salvax should be used during pregnancy only if the potential benefit justifies the risk to the fetus.